iov-one/iov-core/docs/KeyBase.md

 ## UserProfile

-A `UserProfile` contains a `Keyring` entry, `AddressBook` and other user specific details that need to be kept seperate from other users.
+A `UserProfile` contains a `Keyring` entry, `AddressBook` and other user specific details that need to be kept separate from other users.
+This is a `1:N` relation, where `N` is each `UserProfile` created by the `UserProfileController`.

 - AddressBook: Holds common `PublicPersonality` mappings the user interacts with
 - Keyring: Hold all of the users `KeyringEntry`s that hold private keys.